Monash Doctoral Day in Makassar

 - How to approach potential supervisors and the qualities supervisors look for in students

 - Funding options

-The Monash Graduate Research Office will also host an information session on What is the Monash Doctoral Program? at 1:30pm.
+The Monash Graduate Research Office also hosted an information session on What is the Monash Doctoral Program?

 Hear from an PhD Alumna